 Meet the members of my research group, including current graduate student advisees, undergraduate research assistants, other students on whose thesis committees I serve or with whom I work, and former students.

 Current Graduate Students

-Haiyue Fu is an exchange scholar in the School of Sustainability at Arizona State University.
+Haiyue Fu is an exchange scholar in the School of Sustainability at ASU (2019-2021).
 She is Associate Professor from Nanjing Agriculture University.
 She completed her PhD in Cartography and Geographic Information System at Nanjing University where she studied land use land cover change and land use planning.
 Her current research focuses on spatial planning, land resource management, and sustainable development in urban areas of China.